md-rimon-hossain/blogWithAppwrite/README.md

 # React + Vite
+nstall the project dependencies using your package manager : npm install Start the development server to run your Vite project : npm run dev When you’re ready to build your project for production, run: npm run build

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.